 Healing Dead Sea Soap Bar

-It is well known in the beauty industry, that the Dead Sea has many healing properties, it is great for boosting a sluggish circulation.
+It is well known in the beauty industry that Dead Sea Mud has many healing properties, it is great for boosting a sluggish circulation.

 100 g Dead Sea Mud

-- First weight out the Coconut oil and Shea butter and cut into small chunks, then place in a plastic bucket
+- First, weigh out the Coconut oil and Shea butter and cut into small chunks, then place in a plastic bucket.

-- Then weigh out the Olive and Sunflower oils
+- Weigh out the Olive and Sunflower oils.

-- Weigh out the mud and measure the essential oils and slowly mix them into the mud
+- Weigh out the mud and measure the essential oils, then slowly mix them into the mud.

 Fragrant Chamomile and Goats Milk

-We feel that no Cold Process Soap recipes would be complete, without mentioning Goats milk.
+We feel that no cold-process soap recipe list would be complete without mentioning Goat’s milk.

 600 g Olive Oil

-- In a well ventilated area pour the Sodium Hydroxide into the water and the milk mixture and stir with your long handled, stainless steel spoon until the mixture has completely dissolved.
-Don’t be alarmed if the goats milk starts to turn a yellow hue this is perfectly natural.
-It may also give out Ammonia fumes, keep your mask on and just keep stirring, once the mixture is even put it to one side
+- In a well-ventilated, area pour the Sodium Hydroxide into the water and milk mixture.
+Stir with your long-handled, stainless steel spoon until the mixture has completely dissolved.
+Don’t be alarmed if the goat milk starts to turn a yellow hue – this is perfectly natural.
+It may also give out Ammonia fumes; keep your mask on and just keep stirring, once the mixture is even put it to one side.

-- Pour the caustic solution into the oils, stir manually until the fats dissolve.
+- Pour the caustic solution into the oil and stir manually until the fats dissolve.

-- Sprinkle in the Calendula petals, use just enough to make the soap look attractive.
-Mix in thoroughly with a spoon and pour into your prepared c1.5 kg moulds
+- Sprinkle in the Calendula petals, using just enough to make the soap look attractive.
+Mix in thoroughly with a spoon and pour into your prepared c1.5 kg moulds.